Ayuka95/alx-system_engineering-devops/0x02-shell_redirections/README.md

-4.display the last 10 lines of /etc/passwd
+5.display the first 10 lines of /etc/passwd